JScrips/JScrips/README.md

 - 🔭 I’m currently working on **Getting hired**

-- 🌱 I’m currently learning **Best Practices for Backend architecture**
+- 🌱 I’m currently learning ** the Best Practices for Backend architecture**

 - 🤝 I’m looking for help with **My first role**